Snow Day Activities for Kids: 50 Fun Things to Do

 Paint the Snow:

 Painting the snow is a fun snow activity for kids.
 Use spray bottles filled with water and food coloring to make pictures on the snow.
 You can also use washable and a non toxic paint for brighter colors.
-Be careful, as because the food coloring can leave stain on clothes and surfaces.
+Be careful, because the food coloring can leave stain on clothes and surfaces.
 When planning fun snow day activities for kids, remember how snow days can affect learning.

 Snow Volcano